3mdeb/news-and-ideas/blog/content/post/2024-12-13-ram-data-decay-research.md

 ### Laptop - DDR5 SODIMM

 On this platform, we've struggled to get any preserved bits at all.
-We ended up disconnecting the battery and unplugging and, as quickly as humanely possible, plugging power cord back.
+We ended up disconnecting the battery and unplugging and, as quickly as humanly possible, plugging power cord back.
 The time without power was so short that it was unable to measure using stopwatch.